Enhanced public key security for the McEliece cryptosystem: Attacks against the proposed cryptosystem

 \subsubsection{Impact of variable $z$}

-The value of $z$ plays a role in the ISD WF computation, as mentioned in section \ref{subsec:ISDnonbinary}.
+The value of $z$ plays a role in the ISD WF computation, as mentioned in Section \ref{subsec:ISDnonbinary}.
 So, it is meaningful to analyze the impact of increasing the value of $z$, under different assumptions for $m$.
-Similarly to what done before for $z = 1$, we can estimate the WF of an ISD attack for different values of $z$ and/or $m$.
-An example is shown in Table \ref{tab:ISDknowledge}, for $z = 2$.
+Similarly to what done before for $z = 1$, we can estimate the WF of an ISD attack for different values of $z$.
+Results for $z=2,3,4$ are reported in Tables \ref{tab:ISDGF547} and \ref{tab:ISDGF347}.

-As we can observe from a comparison with Table \ref{tab:ISDRScodes}, a WF decrease in the order of $2^5$ occurs when $z$ is increased by $1$.
-So, the security level undergoes a not negligible variation, for the considered parameters.
+As we can observe from the tables, a WF decrease in the order of $2^3$ or less occurs each time $z$ is increased by $1$.
+So, for the considered parameters, the security level undergoes some variation, as expected.
 It should be noted, however, that such an approach is very conservative.
-To increase both $m$ and $z$ is an unfavorable condition from the key size viewpoint since, reducing the number of correctable intentional errors, it forces the user to increase the error correction capability, by increasing the code length (for a fixed code rate).
-Table \ref{tab:ISDknowledge} considers the most unfavorable condition, among the considered examples, which consists in choosing both $m > 1$ and $z > 1$.
-Actually, for the considered parameters, only one of them is sufficient to avoid the DAP.
+To increase both $m$ and $z$ is an unfavorable condition from the key size standpoint since, reducing the number of correctable intentional errors, it forces the user to increase the error correction capability, by increasing the code length or reducing the code rate.

 Generalizing the analysis in Section \ref{Distinguisher}, that is valid for $m = 1$, a lower bound on the complexity of the DAP can be estimated in $k^3q^{3z}$ operations and, for a given $k$, this value increases by $q^3$ for any increase of $z$ by $1$.
 Hence, it is possible to verify that, with $m=1$ and $z \geq 2$, the DAP has WF $\ge 2^{80}$ when $q \geq 401$, while, for smaller $q$, $z \geq 3$ is needed.
+More complex analyses could be developed to improve the mentioned lower bound, which, however, are outside the goals of the present paper.

-Finally, it should be noted that more complex analyses could be developed to improve the mentioned lower bound.
-This, however, is outside the goals of the present paper.
+Moreover, we notice that increasing $z$ also has detrimental effects on complexity, as we will show in Section \ref{sec:Complexity}.
+Hence, it is preferable to make DAPs unfeasible by choosing $m > 1$, rather than $z > 1$.